GroceriStar/groceristar-fetch/text/text.md

 Next priority is our GS project.

-Big part discussion is also about structure.
-But it's not on easy to think about for me, if someone wants -> let's file a separated issue and explore it too.
+The big part discussion is also about structure.
+But it's not on easy to think about for me if someone wants -> let's file a separated issue and explore it too.

-I also thinking about having a separate npm package and move away our methods so like json stored at one place -> methods in others. it give us an ability to split development process into few ways.
+I also thinking about having a separate npm package and move away from our methods so like json stored at one place -> methods in others. it gives us an ability to split the development process into few ways.